 The national guidance issued by HMEP promoted a joined-up approach to determining how all highway infrastructure assets such as roads, bridges, streetlights etc. were managed.
-A suite of documents had been developed to reflect this: The Highway Infrastructure Asset Management Policy; The Highway Infrastructure Asset Management Strategy; and The Highway Infrastructure Asset Management Plan.
+A suite of documents had been developed to reflect this: The Highway Infrastructure Asset Management Policy; The Highway Infrastructure Asset Management Policy; The Highway Infrastructure Asset Management Plan.
 This hierarchy of documents should be read and referenced as a set, in order to understand the background and reasoning for Coventry's approach to asset management and to how this would be delivered by the Highway Service.
 The Management Policy and the Strategy were provided in Appendices 3 and 4 to the report respectively.

-The Cabinet Member referred to the importance of anecdotal evidence from personal experiences and findings that was received from residents which, in addition to the Council's recorded data, was key to assisting with understanding where problems occurred.
+The Cabinet Member acknowledged the role of anecdotal evidence from personal experiences and findings received from residents which, in addition to the Council's recorded data, was key to assisting in understanding where problems occurred.